nickphayes/nickphayes.github.io/_posts/2026-09-09-stackelberg.md

 **The Stackelberg structure tells you what training loop to run.** If the attacker always best-responds to the deployed model, the defender's training should include that best response.
 This is exactly what adversarial fine-tuning and tamper-resistant training[^4] attempt — simulate the attacker's move during training, not after deployment.

 None of this makes the problem tractable.
 Solving the minimax problem exactly is computationally out of reach for the same reasons that make the attack space vast.
-But framing the problem correctly is a prerequisite for making progress.
-Expecting a finite red-team to certify safety isn't just optimistic — it's asking the wrong question entirely.

 The right question is how much it costs to find a violation, and how much that number shifts with the release of increasingly sophisticated dual-use models.

 ---